 Don’t Let Dizziness Throw Off Your Life’s Balance

-Dizziness, loss of balance, and vertigo are the second most common complaints that doctors hear from their patients.
-According to the National Institutes of Health, dizziness will occur in 70 percent of Americans at some point in their lives.
+Dizziness, imbalance, and vertigo are the second most common complaints that doctors hear from their patients.
+According to the National Institutes of Health, dizziness is the number one complaint reported to medical providers in adults 70 years of age or older.
 Whether the dizziness is fleeting or chronic may indicate how serious the potential health risks are to you as an individual.

 Equilibrium disorders typically fall into two categories: